 Expressions of sympathy for the family may be left by visiting www.georgefuneralhomes.com

-To plant a tree in memory of Carol Kelley , please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Carol Kelley , please visit Tribute Store

 Services for Carol Kelley

 There are no events scheduled.
-You can still show your support by planting a tree in memory of Carol Kelley .
+You can still show your support by sending flowers directly to the family, or planting a memorial tree in memory of Carol Kelley .